I’m reprising the self-editing series. Please feel free to comment with anything from your experience, or ask questions.

 In most cases, the change is simple: "I was leaning on the windowsill." becomes "I leaned on the windowsill."
 Or, "I was faced by a horde of Horse Lords." becomes "I faced a horde of Horse Lords."

 Sometimes the changes will be more complex - especially when there are several 'was' in quick succession.
-Observe this example from an early draft of my first manuscript in which the protagonist describes the school uniform she's being forced to wear:
+Observe this example from an early draft of my first manuscript in which the protagonist describes the school uniform she's forced to wear:

 "I was wearing plain black, lace-up leather shoes over dark nylons.
 The skirt was a dark green and navy plaid shot through with tiny stripes of red and white.
 My blouse was white and a dark blue, v-neck cashmere sweater topped the lot."